saorisakaue/GREP/README.md

 The user input is a gene list from any source of genomic studies, and GREP tells you (i) what kind of disease categories are pharmaco-genetically associated with the gene set and (ii) what kind of medications can have a potential for being repositioned to another indication.

 ## Requirements
-`GREP` is a commandline `python` software, and the following modules are required.
+`GREP` is a command line `python` software, and the following modules are required.
 - scipy
 - argparse
 - numpy